Reduced projection method for photonic moir\'e lattices: Preliminaries on quasiperiodic functions

-Next, we describe the definition of quasiperiodic functions and their relevant properties (see \cite{bohr2018almost,levitan1982almost} for comprehensive discussions). \begin{definition} A $d$-dimensional function $f(\bm{z})$ is quasiperiodic if there exists a $d\times n$ projection matrix $\bm{P}$ such that $F(\bm{x})=F(\bm{P}^\intercal\bm{z})=f(\bm{z})$ is an $n$-dimensional periodic function, where all columns of matrix $\bm P$ are linearly independent over rational numbers.
-Here, $F(\bm x)$ is called the parent function of $f(\bm z)$ with respect to $\bm P$. \end{definition}
+To facilitate the development of efficient and accurate numerical methods for the quasiperiodic Schr\"{o}dinger eigenvalue problem, we begin with a brief exposition of definition for quasiperiodic functions and their relevant properties (see monographs \cite{bohr2018almost,levitan1982almost} for comprehensive discussions). \begin{definition} A $d$-dimensional function $f(\bm{z})$ is quasiperiodic if there exists a $d\times n$ projection matrix $\mathbf{P}$ such that $F(\bm{x})=F(\mathbf{P}^\intercal\bm{z})=f(\bm{z})$ is an $n$-dimensional periodic function, where all columns of $\mathbf P$ are linearly independent over $\mathbb{Q}$. $F(\bm x)$ is called the parent function of $f(\bm z)$ with respect to $\mathbf P$. \end{definition} It is worthwhile to point out that the projection matrix $\mathbf P$ is not unique.
+Throughout the paper, $\mathbf P$ is chosen such that $F(\bm x)$ is $2\pi$-periodic.
+Define the mean value of a $d$-dimensional quasiperiodic function $f(\bm{z})$ by